FinalCAD/staircase/README.md

 ### Exporting components

-Each component work with one Staircase
+Each component work for one Staircase

 #### PdfToPng component

 This component its responsible to take every PDF files of every Sectors and every Zones of the given Staircase and convert it to a PNG file

-#### PngReduce component
+#### CreateLayout component

-This component its responsible to take every PNG files of every Sectors of the given Staircase and resize to fit the expected grid
+This component its responsible to create the Staircase layout

 #### ComposeGrid component

-This component its responsible to compose the staircase image from the given sectors blueprints provided
+This component its responsible to compose the staircase image from the given sector blueprints

+#### Annotate component

+This component its responsible to add the name of the Sector as a subtitle below the according blueprint on the layout

 ## Internal library

 ### Grid

-`Composer::Lib::Grid` take a number of images, basically the number of sectors and get the matrix needed
+`Composer::Lib::Grid` take a number of images, basically the number of sectors and get the resulting matrix

 ### Dimension

-`Composer::Lib::Dimension` is a simple value object to carry one height and width
+`Composer::Lib::Dimension` is a simple value object to carry a height and width

 ### Size

-`Composer::Lib::Size` take as arguments, a Grid, the expected image dimension, and the marges
+`Composer::Lib::Size` take as arguments, a Grid, the layout dimension, form that it provide the image dimension needed of the blueprints

 ### Point